 There are not many negative effects of the Volumetrics diet, though it takes some effort to stick to consistently, and it can be challenging to cut back on the foods higher in calories that you know and love.

-On a Volumetrics Diet, you can eat fruits, vegetables, broth-based soups, chicken, fish, whole grains, beans, and a lot more
+On a Volumetrics diet, you can eat fruits, vegetables, broth-based soups, chicken, fish, whole grains, beans, and a lot more

 Breakfast on the Volumetrics diet could be something like whole-grain cereal with low-fat milk, fresh fruit, and a boiled egg.
 Or maybe oats with berries, nuts, and a sprinkle of cinnamon.
 Try out some ideas!